-The project is now in some schools' curricula, and has been recognised by governments in Central Sulawesi and North recognised by governments in Central Sulawesi and North Maluku provinces; talks are undoway to implement the project in other schools.
+The project is now in some schools' curricula, and has been recognised by governments in Central Sulawesi and North Maluku provinces; talks are underway to implement the project in other schools.

-helping Syrian refugees in Lebanon, as well as Lebanese nationals, to increase international attention to the crisis.
+Advocacy's role during emergencies in 2013 saw World Vision emergency relief staff helping Syrian refugees in Lebanon, as well as Lebanese nationals, to increase international attention to the crisis.
 'We used our grassroots experience to bring it up to the world,' says Olivia Pennikian, World Vision Lebanon's advocacy manager, citing a report created by Syrian refugee children to give an insight into their needs and hopes.